Boqian-Ma/boqian-ma.github.io/_posts/2026-04-26-software-will-learn-users.md

 Second, software is getting better at understanding user behavior as more than just click history.
 It can begin to model preference in a richer way: how someone sequences work, what they ignore, what they repeatedly search for, what slows them down, what overwhelms them, what level of abstraction they prefer, whether they like exploration or structure, whether they tend to act immediately or inspect carefully first.
 Once a system can build that kind of profile, the interface no longer needs to stay generic.

 Third, the architecture of software is slowly becoming more semantic.
 This matters more than most people realize.
 If an application only knows it has pages and buttons, personalization stays superficial.
-But if it understands that this thing is a lead, this other thing is a task, this is a risk, this is an approval, this is a property, this is a buyer — and this user tends to care about risks before opportunities — then the system can begin shaping itself around meaningful work rather than cosmetic preferences.
+But if it understands that this thing is a lead, this other thing is a task, this is a risk, this is an approval, this is a property, this is a buyer, and this user tends to care about risks before opportunities, then the system can begin shaping itself around meaningful work rather than cosmetic preferences.
 That is when personalization becomes structural rather than decorative.

 ### The four stages of adaptive software